eclipse-keyple/keyple-website/content/docs/architecture/keyple-calypso.md

 {{< figure library="true" src="architecture/KeypleCalypso_Transaction_ClassDiag_CalypsoPo_1_0_0.svg" title="Calypso PO card image" >}}

 ### Calypso transaction
-Only the 'process' methods generate communication with the Calypso PO and SAM.
+Only the **process** methods generate communication with the Calypso PO and SAM.
  - processPoCommands is used to transmit a set of prepared PO commands (outside or inside a secure session).
  - processOpening issues an Open Secure Session followed by the prepared PO commands.
  - processClosing issues the last prepared PO commands and transmits a Close Secure Session.